TinaArens/SQL/README.md

 ● Create a data profile of summary statistics using SQL

 #### Exercise 7: Joining Tables of Data
-● Identify j oin types i n SQL
+● Identify join types in SQL
-● Explain how multiple j oins are used
+● Explain how multiple joins are used
-● Use SQL to j oin tables
+● Use SQL to join tables

 #### Exercise 8: Performing Subqueries
 ● Explain the order of SQL query writing
-● Define subqueries and their various applications i n SELECT commands ● Write subqueries to answer complex business questions
+● Define subqueries and their various applications in SELECT commands ● Write subqueries to answer complex business questions

 #### Exercise 9: Common Table Expressions